Roasted Branzino Recipe

 roasted whole branzino on a baking sheet with vegetables.

-Step 4- Bake the branzino for 20 minutes or until the skin is crispy and the fish is cooked through.
+Step 4- Roast the branzino for 20 minutes or until the skin is crispy and the fish is cooked through.

 Arman’s recipe tips

-• Do not overcook the fish.
-Keep an eye on the fish to ensure you don’t overcook it.
-The internal temperature of cooked fish should be 145 degrees F. You can also use a fork to check the doneness of the fish.
+• Do not overcook.
+Keep an eye on it to ensure it doesn’t overcook.
+The internal temperature of cooked fish should be 145°F, so use a meat thermometer to double-check.
+You can also use a fork to check the doneness of the fish.
 If the fish flakes easily, remove it from the oven.

-• Create air pockets in the fish.
-Use a sharp knife to make a few diagonal slits or grates on the fish.
-Doing this helps crisp up the skin as well as season the fish more efficiently.
+• Don’t skip cutting air pockets in the fish.
+Using a sharp knife to make a few diagonal slits or grates on the fish helps crisp up the skin and season the fish more efficiently.
+Only go about 1/2 an inch deep, to prevent slicing through the whole fish.

 • Remove the bones before eating.
 Like any whole fish, there are bones, and these need to be removed from the flesh before eating them.